-Management of Pig's Eye natural resources will be coordinated by Ramsey County Parks & Recreation department and will include, ongoing protection in coordination with partnering agencies, site inventories, and restoration of the land and lake resources (see appendix figures 1.1 - 1.47).
-The park will remain a natural area to benefit wildlife foremost and being in the floodplain/Mississippi river corridor, the land is protected by and subject to MRCCA, Parks department, Federal, State and watershed district regulations for any development.
-Natural phenomena, such as hydric soils, areas prone to flooding, water features, and wetlands, make up the majority of the park and will dictate which recreational amenities should be planned for the area.
-The south portion of the peninsula will remain a scientific natural area for the protection of the heron rookery.
+The majority of Pigs Eye will remain a natural area to provide benefit to wildlife and for increase diversity.
+Natural phenomena, such as hydric soils, areas prone to flooding, water features, and wetlands, make up much of the park and will dictate which recreational amenities should be planned for the area.
+The south portion of the peninsula will remain a SNA for the protection of the heron rookery.
 Wetlands will remain protected under the State and Federal wetland conservation act.

-Surveys of the Pigs Eye area will need to be completed prior to any restoration work to gather more information about the current state of the area.
+Management of Pigs Eye natural resources will be coordinated by Ramsey County Parks & Recreation and will include ongoing protection in coordination with partnering agencies, site inventories, and restoration of the land and lake resources.
+Additional surveys will need to be completed within the Pigs Eye area prior to any restoration work to gather more information about the current state of the area.
 Inventory info will include wildlife, plant and shoreline surveys and will focus on determining restoration needs for shoreline erosion, invasive plant species removal, and reforestation of floodplain tree species, such as cottonwood.
 Past natural resource management within the park has included controlled deer hunts, wildlife surveys and planting of native vegetation in conjunction with a sanitary sewer pipe project on the west side of the park.

-The Pigs Eye island building project will provide much needed wildlife habitat within the lake itself, prevent further erosion to the lake shore, compliment the surrounding natural resources, and will directly benefit the entire Pigs Eye Lake ecosystem.
-These restoration efforts are essential to restoring aquatic habitat within Pigs Eye lake and for providing greater diversity of other vegetation and wildlife habitats.
+The Pigs Eye Lake Island Building Project will provide much needed wildlife habitat within the lake itself, reduce wind-fetch, and prevent further erosion to the lake shore.
+This project is anticipated to, compliment the surrounding natural resources, and will directly benefit the entire Pigs Eye Lake ecosystem.
+These restoration efforts are essential to restoring aquatic habitat within Pigs Eye Lake and for providing greater diversity of other vegetation and wildlife habitats.

-See Appendix Battle Creek System Plan section for additional information regarding natural resource conditions for the Pigs Eye section of Battle Creek Regional Park.
+See appendix page 109, Battle Creek System Plan section, for additional information regarding natural resource conditions for the Pigs Eye section of Battle Creek Regional Park.